-Strapped bundles of plastics waste materials.
+Strapped bundles of sorted plastics waste materials.
 They simplify transportation, handling and storage.

 Method of fabrication in which a warm plastic hollow tube is placed between the two halves of a mould cavity and forced to assume the shape of that mould cavity by use of internal pressure.
 This process forms hollow articles such as bottles, tanks, etc.

-Any type of waste product that, due to its large size, cannot be accepted by regular waste collection.
+Any type of waste product that, due to its large size, cannot be accepted by household waste collection.